 The time a student should devote to homework should vary according to age, functional level, and the ability to sustain attention independently.
 Because of the highly variable nature of the student population, no total time requirement is specified.
-While limitations are recognized, it is believed that all but the most severely handicapped individuals are capable of pursuing some amount of "homework" either independently or with limited parental/staff assistance.
+While limitations are recognized, it is believed that all special needs students are capable of pursuing some amount of "homework" either independently or with limited parental/staff assistance.
 Teachers are to exercise discretion based on their knowledge of student abilities when devising assignments.